-- Self-Awareness: Individuals who exhibit a high degree of emotional effectiveness have a clear, conscious understanding of what is most important to them in life.
-This awareness continually guides them, especially in difficult of trying circumstances.
+- Self-Awareness: Individuals who exhibit a high degree of emotional Effectiveness have a clear, conscious understanding of what is most important to them in life.
+This awareness continually guides them, especially in difficult or trying circumstances.

 - Confidence & Self-Esteem: Confidence and self-esteem give us the self-assurance when we need to forge ahead to step up as a leader, to take the emotional “risk” necessary for significant achievement.

 - Self-Control: Individuals with a high degree of emotional self-control effectively manage their impulsive feelings and distressing emotions.
-They stay composed, positive, and think clearly even under difficult or challenging circumstances.
+They stay composed, positive, and think even under complex or challenging circumstances.

-- Optimism & Resilience: Optimism isn’t inherently better or worse than pessimism, but the actions that spring from optimism tend to produce greater results.
+- Optimism & Resilience: Optimism isn’t inherently better or worse than pessimism, but the actions that spring from optimism tend to produce more outstanding results.